kubernetes-sigs/external-dns/docs/faq.md

 ### Which Kubernetes objects are supported?

-Services exposed via `type=LoadBalancer` and for the hostnames defined in Ingress objects as well as headless hostPort services.
+Services exposed via `type=LoadBalancer`, `type=ExternalName` and for the hostnames defined in Ingress objects as well as headless hostPort services.
 An initial effort to support type `NodePort` was started as of May 2018 and it is in progress at the time of writing.

 ### How do I specify a DNS name for my Kubernetes objects?